Google's Webspam Update: One Massive Fail?

-Yesterday, we reported that Google would soon be launching a search update to reduce the rankings of sites engaged in webspam, or black hat SEO practices in violation of Google’s quality guidelines.
+Yesterday, we reported that Google would soon be releasing a search engine update to reduce the website page rankings of websites that engaged in webspam, or black hat search engine optimization (SEO) practices and techniques, that are in direct violation of Google's quality guidelines and procedures.

 Who's Up and Who's Down?